NEW TRIP

 Note: This trip is not exclusive to, nor operated by, Wilderness Travel, who acts solely as an agent in booking your reservation with the operator.
 Please download the Rate Sheet in the Dates & Pricing section to see the full pricing details and contact our Cruise Collection Specialists to check availability.

-The morning is free to explore Queenstown before returning to the hotel for lunch.
-Depart for the Port of Bluff to embark your ship.
-You will have time to settle into your cabin and familiarize yourself with the ship.
-You are invited to join the expedition team in the Observation Lounge and up on the Observation Deck as the ship sets a course to Fiordland and the adventure begins.
+Enjoy free time to explore Auckland before lunch and embarking on the Heritage Adventurer.
+You will have time to settle into your accommodation and familiarize yourself with the ship.
+You are invited to join the expedition team in the Observation Lounge and up on the Observation Deck as we set our course to Tauranga and the adventure begins.

 New Zealand's "coolest little capital," Wellington, is an exceptional natural harbor.
 The ship will dock in the center of the action from where you can easily explore the vibrant city on foot.
 Visit the cable car, explore the world renowned Zealandia nature reserve, discover the Botanic Gardens, and visit Te Papa, New Zealand's national museum.

 This morning, Heritage Adventurer sails into the sheltered waters of the Marlborough Sounds, a beautiful labyrinth of waterways intersecting the northern shores of the South Island.
+Famed for the breathtaking beauty of their winding cobalt waterways, iconic landscapes, lush native forests, wildlife, and remote coastlines, these regions are also rich in early New Zealand history and the location of some of the country's most important conservation efforts.
 Take the opportunity to explore a coastal trail through the lush regenerating forest and watch for native birds, including saddleback, parakeets, and robins at one of the region’s nature reserves.

 Scroll through our signature accommodations for this trip below.
 Although it is highly unlikely, we may make substitutions when necessary.